 - Contracts and Interagency Agreements (IAAs) – Includes some large clinical studies

 Figure 9: Maintaining a Stable Pool of NIDDK Investigators—Number of Investigators Supported by at Least One R01 or R37View description of Figure 9

-Figure 9 shows that the number of principal investigators (PIs) supported by at least one R01 or R37 remained relatively stable between FYs 2007 and 2016, with slight increases from FYs 2010 to 2012.
-It should be noted that in FY 2008 NIH, for the first time, began making multiple principal investigator R01 awards to support team science projects.
-The observed increases in numbers of PIs supported by the NIDDK immediately following FY 2008 are largely attributable to multiple principal investigator R01 awards.
-The subsequent changes in numbers in PIs supported by the NIDDK from FY 2012 to 2016 may, in part, reflect the more stringent paylines during this period, but other factors may also be involved.
+Figure 9 shows that the number of principal investigators (PIs) supported by at least one R01 or R37 remained relatively stable between FYs 2008 and 2017, with slight increases from FYs 2010-2012 and FYs 2016-2017.
+It should be noted that in FY 2008, NIH, for the first time, began making multiple principal investigator R01 awards to support team science projects.
+The observed increases in numbers of PIs supported by the NIDDK immediately following FY 2008 are largely attributable to multiple PI R01 awards.
+The reduction in the number of PIs supported by the NIDDK from FY 2012-2015 may be the result of more stringent paylines, as well as other factors, during that period.

 Figure 10: Preserving a Stable Pool of New Investigators—Number of NIDDK New Investigator R01 Applications and AwardsView description of Figure 10